xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 it.
 Unfortunately, while the 68000 CPU allows a division using the top of stack (TOS), it wants the arguments in the wrong order, just as it does for subtraction.
-So our only recourse is to pop the stack to a scratch register (D7), perform the division there, and then move the result back to our primary register, D0.
+So our only recourse is to pop the stack to a scratch register (`D7`), perform the division there, and then move the result back to our primary register, `D0`.
 Note the use of signed multiply and divide operations.
 This follows an implied, but unstated, assumption, that all our variables will be signed 16-bit integers.
 This decision will come back to haunt us later, when we start looking at multiple data types, type conversions, etc.

-Our procedure Term is virtually a clone of Expression, and looks like
+Our procedure `Term` is virtually a clone of `Expression`, and looks like
 this:

 ```delphi